thoughtbot/parity/README.md

     staging restore development

-Deploy from master, and migrate and restart the dynos if necessary:
+Deploy from master to production and migrate and restart the dynos if necessary:

     production deploy

+Deploy the current branch to staging or a feature branch and migrate and restart the dynos if necessary:

     staging deploy

+_Note that deploys to non-production environments use `git push --force`._

 Open a console: